sbi-dev/sbi/README.md

 ## Feedback and Contributions

-We would like to hear how `sbi` is working for your inference problems as well as receive bug reports, pull requests and other feedback (see
+We welcome any feedback on how `sbi` is working for your inference problems (see [Discussions](https://github.com/mackelab/sbi/discussions)) and are happy to receive bug reports, pull requests and other feedback (see
 [contribute](http://www.mackelab.org/sbi/contribute/)).
+We wish to maintain a positive community, please read our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Acknowledgements